-- 58.13 If, after one or more laps behind the safety car, track conditions are considered unsuitable to resume competition, the message "RE-START PROCEDURE SUSPENDED" will be sent to all Competitors using the official messaging system and all cars must enter the pit lane behind the safety car.
-The procedures set out in Article 57 and Articles 58.1-58.9 must then be followed and there will be no standing start. - 58.14 If the sprint session or the race cannot be resumed the results will be taken at the end of the penultimate lap before the lap during which the signal to suspend the sprint session or the race was given.
+- 58.14 If, after one or more laps behind the safety car, track conditions are considered unsuitable to resume competition, the message "RE-START PROCEDURE SUSPENDED" will be sent to all Competitors using the official messaging system and all cars must enter the pit lane behind the safety car.
+The procedures set out in Article 57 and Articles 58.1 to 58.10 -58.9-must then be followed, the use of wet-weather tyres under Article 30.5n) is compulsory and there will be a "ROLLING START" as detailed in Article 58.13ne standing start. - 58.15 If the sprint session or the race cannot be resumed the results will be taken at the end of the penultimate lap before the lap during which the signal to suspend the sprint session or the race was given.